Dennis-The14th-web/GifTastic/README.md

     * the buttons of animals array and of the user text input
     * the gif image still and animation display when clicked

 - The gif image display and its ratings were generated with AJAX call using a queryURL, along with a Giphy API key.
-The right perameters were used to GET the appropriate response when clicked
+The right parameters were used to GET the appropriate response when clicked

 ## Note